 Used for thousands of years to tame troubled tummies and aid digestion, ginger is mentioned in Chinese medical texts from the fourth century BC!
 And for the past few decades, scientists have been proving ginger works at quieting that queasy feeling.
 One study found that ginger helped prevent and treat motion sickness by suppressing the release of vasopressin during “circular vexation,” aka, spinning around in a chair.
 Vasopressin is a hormone that regulates levels of water, salt and blood sugar.
 Other research paints ginger as a powerful muscle relaxant, that helps reduce soreness brought on by exercise by as much as 25 percent, as well as banish bloat.
 Researchers attribute ginger’s health benefits to gingerols, compounds that are antioxidant, anti-inflammatory, antibacterial—and anti-disease.
 In fact, studies suggest ginger may reduce symptoms of arthritis, improve cholesterol and prevent cancer.
 The herb is often recommended as a general aid for digestion and a remedy for diarrhea and stomach upset.
 Try adding ginger to tea, smoothies, or oatmeal.

-LOW FODMAP FOODS
+Load Up on LOW FODMAP FOODS

 The following foods are considered to be low FODMAP foods or foods that contain low amounts of fructose, lactose, fructans, galactans, and polyols.
 According to the Low FODMAPs dietary guidelines, consuming low FODMAPs, like the ones below, and avoiding high FODMAPs, alleviates symptoms of IBS.